nextensio/docs/content/en/Architecture/onboarding/_index.md

 ### STEP4: Define and create attributes

-Nextensio routes user traffic based on host/service URLs to AppGroups (or connectors).
-It allows having multiple instances of any host/service and selecting a specific instance based on a routing policy.
+Nextensio routes user traffic based on application URLs to AppGroups (or connectors).
+It allows having multiple instances of any application and selecting a specific instance based on a routing policy.
 Once an instance is selected (and there may be just one to select from), nextensio then determines the AppGroup for that instance and sends the user's traffic to that AppGroup connector.
-In this whole process, nextensio also provides two stages for access control - one  at the host/service level via the Routing policy itself, and next at the connector level via a separate Access policy.
+In this whole process, nextensio also provides two stages for access control - one  at the application level via the Routing policy itself, and next at the AppGroup level via a separate Access policy.
 Access control may be implemented at the first stage, or at the second stage, or at both stages, depending on requirements.
 The routing and access-control policies are all based on attributes, hence one needs to define and create the attributes involved -
 * User attributes - a set of attributes that apply to all users.
 Values will vary from user to user.
-* Host attributes - a set of attributes that apply to all hosts.
-Values will vary from host to host and play a role in access control and routing.
+* Host attributes - a set of attributes that apply to all applications.
+Values will vary from application to application and play a role in access control and routing.
 * AppGroup attributes - a set of attributes that apply to all AppGroups.
 Values will vary from one AppGroup ID to another and play a role in access-control to a connector, and thereby, to a datacenter.

 Out of these, the user attributes are mandatory.
 The other attributes may or not be created at this time.
-If the number of hosts/services is very small, the host attribute creation can be avoided depending on if and how the Route policy is written.
+If the number of applications is very small, the host attribute creation can be avoided depending on if and how the Route policy is written.
 Similarly, if the number of AppGroups is very small, the AppGroup attribute creation can be avoided depending on if and how the Access policy is written.
 More details on this in a later section on policies and attributes.
+Note: host above refers to the server hosting the application and is used synonymously with application.

-The AppGroups created above have host/service URLs appx.awesomecustomer.com and appy.awesomecustomer.com as members.
+The AppGroups created above have application URLs appx.awesomecustomer.com and appy.awesomecustomer.com as members.
 Let's say for example that App-X and App-Y in DCA are to be used only by engineering team, while App-X and App-Y in DCB are to be accessible only by managers.
 We would first define two attributes per user, one to represent the department, and one to indicate if user is a manager.